The-Marcy-Lab-School/unit-5-lab-tic-tac-toe/README.md

 # Lab: Tic-Tac-Toe

 ## Directions
-For this cumulative lab, you will simply build a Tic-Tac-Toe game.
+For this cumulative lab, you will simply build a Tic-Tac-Toe game using React components and Vite.
+To get started, make your own repo using `npm create vite` and when you are done, submit the link to your repo.

 **Here are your requirements:**